smallrye/smallrye-graphql/docs/namespaces-on-server-side.md

 ## Using @Name annotation (deprecated)
 > [NOTE] This feature may be removed in the future.

-Does the same thing as @Namespace, the only difference is that there can only be one nesting level.
+It does the same thing as `@Namespace`, the only difference is that there can only be one nesting level.
 ```java
 @GraphQLApi
 @Name("users")